Gnosder/Gaming/Fugue Wrath/magic.md

     #TODO
-    Mercy's can diminish, and cure effects like: Poisoned, Sickened, Diseases, Blinded, Deafened, etc
+    Mercy's can diminish, and cure effects like: Poisoned, Sickened, Diseases, Blinded, Deafened, etc Spend 1 MP to use a mercy

     Mercy for the Poisoned: Cures natural poisons or grants +4 against magical poisons.
-    Mercy for the Diseased: Moves a disease one step closer to being cured.
-An individual can only be effected once per day by this mercy.
     Mercy for the Afflicted: Removes the Sickened, Shakened, or Paralyzed condition.
     Mercy for the Disabled: Removes the Blinded, Deafened, hobbled condition.
-    Mercy for the Cursed: Removes a curse as Break Curse spell.
-    Mercy for the Dying: Targets that die cannot be raised into undeath and attempts to destroy undead touched.
     Mercy for the Insane: Removes confusion and grants a save against charm effects using the healer's save (if it's higher).
+    5 Mercy for the Diseased: Moves a disease one step closer to being cured.
+An individual can only be effected once per day by this mercy.
+    5 Mercy for the Cursed: Removes a curse as Break Curse spell.
+    5 Mercy for the Dying: Targets that die cannot be raised into undeath and attempts to destroy undead touched.